Tiny Earthquakes Happen Every Few Minutes In Southern California, Study Finds

 The ability to measure more, smaller earthquakes will hopefully help scientists answer some of the most intriguing questions about how, where and why earthquakes happen.

 In California, many communities rely on fault maps showing where earthquakes are most likely to happen to help make decisions about infrastructure, building codes and emergency plans.
-Having more complete information about quakes in the region could make those maps more complete, and could help identify so-called blind faults that aren't visible on the surface, but have the potential to shift underground.
+Having more complete information about quakes in the region could make those maps more complete and could help identify what are known as blind faults, which aren't visible on the surface but have the potential to shift underground.

 A blind thrust fault was responsible for the 1994 Northridge earthquake in Southern California that killed more than 50 people, injured thousands of others and caused billions of dollars in damage.
-In fact, the network of seismic sensors that made the new study possible was put in place in the wake of that disaster.
+In fact, the network of seismic sensors that made the new study possible was put in place in the aftermath of that disaster.

 It also might be possible to use data from similar sensor networks in other parts of the U.S. — for example, in the Pacific Northwest — to create more comprehensive catalogs of quakes in those regions.